merenlab/merenlab.org/_posts/anvio/2015-05-11-anvi-refine.md

 ---
 layout: post
 author: meren
-title: "Refining a bin using Anvi'o"
+title: "Refining a bin using anvi'o"
 excerpt: "Dealing with heavily contaminated bins identified in an unsupervised manner."
 modified: 2015-05-11
 tags: []